wadmiraal/wadmiraal.net/jekyll-src/about.markdown

 permalink: /about/
 ---

-I'm a dutch guy, married to a beautiful french woman and living in Switzerland, in the old and gorgeous city of [Fribourg](http://en.wikipedia.org/wiki/Fribourg), which also has the particularity of having two official languages (French and German), despite being a city of only ~30'000.
+I'm a dutch guy, married to a beautiful swiss woman and living in France, in the gorgeous town of [Divonne les bains](https://en.wikipedia.org/wiki/Divonne-les-Bains).
+I work for a distributed Drupal agency called [Inovae](https://www.inovae.ch/), at its headquarters in the international city of Geneva.

 Talk about a cultural mixup...

 Anyhow...

 I'm a &ldquo;full-stack&rdquo; web developer.
 As such, I have had the privilege of working on several great and challenging products.
-I do both front-end and the back-end development, although I consider myself more of a front-end specialist.
+I do both front-end and the back-end development, although I've been much more active on the back-end side of things in the past few years.

-I studied interaction design, and as such am very picky when it comes to UX and beatiful UIs.
+I studied interaction design, and as such am very picky when it comes to UX and beautiful UIs.

 I work a *lot* with Drupal, and am the author of several modules on [www.drupal.org](http://www.drupal.org).